Did you know… that people who can do things that require fine motor skills do not have more skilled muscles?

 - Both the sound and sensory-motor memories are stored as an associated pair during practice.

 - During performance, the music leads and the execution follows.
-As you “play” the music in your mind’s ear, it will instanteously trigger the sensory-motor response that you so diligently practiced.
+As you “play” the music in your mind’s ear, it will trigger, instantaneously, the sensory-motor response that you so diligently practiced.

 - Your musical conception (notes, rhythm, articulation, phrasing) must be crisp and clear.
 Fuzzy conception will lead to fuzzy, unstable muscle memory.